-I tried to look for jobs but because of not having good English, I couldn’t find any.
+I tried to look for jobs, but I couldn’t find any because of not having good English.

-College was also very hard for me.
+College was also tough for me.
 I didn’t understand what the teachers taught.

 My expectations were badly shattered.

-I had applied through an agent in here and a friend of mine in Cyprus.
+I had applied through an agent here and a friend of mine in Cyprus.

-I didn’t know the person who I thought was friend, was not less than any agent.
+I didn’t know the person who I thought was a friend, was not less than any agent.

 The agent in Vietnam took the money.
 That’s ok.